Essential Oil First Aid Kit

 Oregano also supports digestion, respiration, coughs, infections and fungal conditions, such as fungal infections of the toe nails.

-Peppermint essential oil is another oil that often appears in essential oil first aid kit lists as it possesses a lot of unique properties that are very soothing and healing.
+Peppermint Essential Oil is another oil that often appears in essential oil first aid kit lists as it possesses a lot of unique properties that are very soothing and healing.
 Spearmint Essential Oil also possesses most of these healing abilities and so is interchangeable.

-It has to be used with caution, however, as Peppermint essential oil is a lot more concentrated than most other steam distilled essential oils.
+Peppermint has to be used with caution, however, as Peppermint Essential Oil is a lot more concentrated than most other steam distilled essential oils.

 Perhaps most commonly known for providing respiratory support, Peppermint oil provides immense relief to asthma, flu, colic, and sinusitis sufferers.